irhdab/byob/README.md

 # Web GUI

 ## Dashboard
 A control panel for your C2 server with a point-and-click interface for executing post-exploitation modules.
-The control panel includes an interactive map of client machines and a dashboard which allows efficient, intuitive administration of client machines.
+The control panel includes an interactive map of client machines and a dashboard that allows efficient, intuitive administration of client machines.

 ![dashboard_preview](https://github.com/malwaredllc/byob/blob/master/web-gui/buildyourownbotnet/assets/images/previews/preview-dashboard.png)